jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

 {% chart fig-21-flop-counts.svg %}

 Both methods have quadratic time complexity.
-But as you can see in the chart above, the enhanced computation method requires fewer floating point operations in all cases.
-The enhanced computation method requires roughly half the number of floating point operations.
+But as you can see in the chart above, the enhanced computation method requires fewer floating-point operations in all cases.
+The enhanced computation method requires roughly half the number of floating-point operations.

 ## Progressive Polynomial Approximation